-One of the most popular and famous places to visit in Vietnam, Halong Bay has almost 2,000 karst islands and jungle-clad islets for you to explore, and the scenery is absolutely incredible wherever you go.
+One of the most popular and famous places to visit in Vietnam, Halong Bay has almost 2,000 karst islands and jungle-clad islets for you to explore.
+Whatever you put on your list of things to do in Halong Bay, you can be sure the scenery will be absolutely incredible wherever you go.

 Located in the northeast of the country in the Gulf of Tonkin, the majestic bay boasts secluded beaches and floating villages, with a myriad of stunning viewpoints, magical caves, and wonderful watersports on offer.
 Traveling around the ‘Bay of Descending Dragons’ – as it is known in English – is an unforgettable experience, and while some parts are quite touristy, others are secluded and untouched.